Lucifier129/pull-element/README.md

 `target` can be a selector or a dom-element, the default value is `'body'`

-`target` is used to be the target who will be seted `transform|translate` style when user is touching.
+`target` is used to be the target who will be setted `transform|translate` style when user is touching.

 ### options.scroller: selector|element